rjchow/Web3Summit-2018/PITCHME.md

 ---

 @quote[Matrix defines a set of open APIs for decentralised communication, suitable for securely publishing, persisting and subscribing to data over a global open federation of servers with no single point of control.
-Uses include Instant Messaging (IM), Voice over IP (VoIP) signalling, Internet of Things (IoT) communication, and bridging together existing communication silos - providing the basis of a new open real-time communication ecosystem.]
+Uses include Instant Messaging, Voice over IP signalling, IOT communication, and bridging together existing communication silos - providing the basis of a new open real-time communication ecosystem.]

 https://matrix.org/docs/spec/